Drice24/ema-portfolio/README.md

 - Clean and modern UI
 - Responsive design for desktop, tablet, and mobile
-- Contact form with validation (to be transitioned from PHP to Flask)
+- Contact form with validation (to be transitioned from Formspree.io to Flask)
 - Optimized folder structure for scalability
 - Ready for API and database integration